 - Academic learning community students tend to have average higher term GPAs than their non-learning community peers.

-- For the last three years, the average term GPA of residence halls student staff is 3.30.
+- For the last two years, the average term GPA of residence halls student staff is 3.40.